MTI-2023-TALA/Socra/README.md

 ]
 ```

 This will retrieve all the parcours, sorted after a given formula.
+Note that the parcours in which none of the keyword are found will not be retrieved.

 ## For the dev